 Hills: Ormiston Hill (236m), Black Hill (213m), Cowden Hill (204m), Woodheads Hill (196m)

-These hills form a compact group between Newburgh and Auchtermuchty.
+These hills form a compact group of upland between Newburgh and Auchtermuchty.
 They can be walked individually or combined with each other for a longer outing.
+Further routes can be created by linking with Cairnie Hill and Lindores Hill.

 Route Map